mauroccm/imgAnalysis/README.md

 ***
 ## computerPerformance.sh
-Scrip to evaluate the computer performance when calling.
-AutoCount.ijm macro script.
+Scrip to evaluate the computer performance when calling `AutoCount.ijm` macro script.
 The script calls the Fiji macro `AutoCounter.ijm` to perform the count.
-(Original script version is AutoCellCounter_Global_v127.ijm)
+(Original script version is `AutoCellCounter_Global_v127.ijm`)

 ***
 ## Epithelial Topology Toolbox.ijm